spence3033/CSE310teamProject/README.md

 # Overview

-This is not a collage assignment

 This repository is a collection of scripts that are used in our Unity game.
 The main idea of our game is that you are exploring a dungeon full of letters and you have to solve a riddle to escape.
 In order to solve the riddle you have to defeat the letter enemies to collect letters to answer the riddle with.

 # Development Environment

 We used Unity to develop this software.
+Each team member used their choice of a text editor to write the C# scripts.

-All of the scripts that we wrote and are being used in our Unity game are written in C#
+All of the scripts are written in C#.

 # Collaborators